Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Clear your pantry of high-carb foods

-Remove temptations: bread, pasta, rice, cereal, sugar, candy, fruit juice, sodas, and most fruits (except berries in small amounts).
+Remove temptations: bread, pasta, rice, cereal, sugar, candy, fruit juice, soda, and most fruits (except berries in small quantities).
 Replace them with keto-friendly foods: olive oil, butter, avocados, macadamia nuts, aged cheeses, and low-carb vegetables.

 Manage the adaptation phase (keto flu)

-During the first 2 to 7 days, you might feel fatigue, headaches, irritability, and cramps — this is the 'keto flu'.
-It is caused by the loss of water and electrolytes linked to the drop in carbs.
-Increase your salt intake (bone broth, pink salt), magnesium (spinach, almonds), and potassium (avocado, mushrooms).
+During the first 2 to 7 days, you might experience fatigue, headaches, irritability, and cramps—this is the "keto flu".
+It's caused by the loss of water and electrolytes linked to the drop in carbs.
+Increase your intake of salt (bone broth, pink salt), magnesium (spinach, almonds), and potassium (avocado, mushrooms).

 Plan your keto meals with FoodCraft

-FoodCraft's AI planning generates 7-day ketogenic menus strictly respecting your macronutrient ratios.
-Each meal displays its net carbs, fats, and proteins.
+FoodCraft's AI planning generates 7-day ketogenic menus while strictly respecting your macronutrient ratios.
+Each meal displays its net carbs, fats, and protein.
 The algorithm ensures enough variety to avoid food boredom while maintaining ketosis.

 The science of ketosis